kashine6/Proportional-Sync-Feedback-Sensor-Board/README.md

-# PFS (Proportional Feedback Sensor) for MMU
+# PSF (Proportional Sync Feedback) Sensor for MMU

-This is a Proportional Feedback Sensor solution designed for MMU systems.
+This is a Proportional Sync Feedback Sensor solution designed for MMU systems.

 <img src="Assets/8.png" width="70%"/>

-## 🧩 What Is a Proportional Feedback Sensor?
+## 🧩 What Is a Proportional Sync Feedback Sensor?

 A *Proportional Feedback Sensor* is a more advanced type of feedback sensor solution.
 Compared to other feedback solutions, it: